LinkStackOrg/LinkStack/README.md

 ---

 ## Function
-**LittleLink Custom provides** you with **a website similar to** [Linktree](https://linktr.ee/).
-Many **social media platforms only allow you to add one link**, with this you can simply **link to your LittleLink Custom page** and have **all the links you want** displayed on one site.
-You can share all your links to your social media platform or important links to **easy accessible and hosted on your own web-server** or web-hosting provider.
-On this website, other users can register and create their own links, you can access other user via the Admin Panel.
+**LittleLink Custom offers** a unique solution for managing and sharing links online.
+Our platform provides **a website similar to** [Linktree](https://linktr.ee/), allowing users to **overcome the limitation of only being able to add one link on social media platforms**.
+By **linking to your LittleLink Custom page**, users can easily **access all the links they need** in one convenient location.

+Our platform allows users to **host their links on their own web-server or web-hosting provider**, ensuring easy accessibility and control over their online presence.
+Additionally, **other users can register and create their own links**, making it an ideal solution for businesses and organizations looking to manage multiple links.

+Our platform also includes an **Admin Panel**, enabling users to easily **access other user's links**, making it an ideal solution for businesses and organizations looking to manage multiple links.
+Overall, LittleLink Custom provides an efficient and user-friendly solution for streamlining online presence.

 <br>

 ## About
-**LittleLink Custom** is a fork of [LittleLink Admin](https://github.com/latuminggi/littlelink-admin) with a **set goal** of making the admin panel **easier to use and setup**, for inexperienced and first-time user's, with the addition of **many custom features** themed around customization for the individual users, LittleLink pages.
+**LittleLink Custom** is a fork of [LittleLink Admin](https://github.com/latuminggi/littlelink-admin) with a **set goal** of making the admin panel **easier to use and setup** for inexperienced and first-time users, with the addition of **many custom features** themed around customization for the individual users' LittleLink pages.

-**LittleLink Custom** was made for the purpose of making LittleLink as well as LittleLink Admin **easier to use and setup**, by people who have never coded before nor have extensive web hosting knowledge.
-This project is set up in a way that you can **just drag and drop** the LittleLink Custom **directory onto** your web host's **root directory** without ever having to touch the source code or deal with pesky terminal commands.
+**LittleLink Custom** was developed to simplify the usage and setup of LittleLink and LittleLink Admin for individuals who have minimal coding experience or limited knowledge of web hosting.
+This project is designed in a way that allows for **drag and drop** implementation of the LittleLink Custom **directory onto** your web host's **root directory**, eliminating the need for source code manipulation or dealing with complex terminal commands.

-In addition to an easier setup process, this fork adds **many custom features** for an improved and more feature rich user experience.
-All UI pages feature a **dark mode**, which automatically applies if your operating system's or browser theme is set to dark.
-LittleLink Custom adds light unobtrusive **CSS animations** for an esthetically pleasing **responsive design**.
-Many small changes like this have been implemented that add up to a substantial feature set that **sets LittleLink Custom apart from other forks**.
+In addition to a user-friendly setup process, this fork offers **numerous custom features** that enhance the user experience, including a **dark mode** that automatically applies based on your operating system's or browser theme settings, and light unobtrusive **CSS animations** for an aesthetically pleasing **responsive design**.
+These and other small changes, when combined, provide a substantial feature set that **differentiates LittleLink Custom from other forks**.

 <br>